CreoOne/V/README.md

 ---

 ### Samples
 Here are some usage examples that might be helpful.
-Code used for samples and images is available in VExp project.
+Code used for samples and images is available in V.Samples project.

 #### Vector arithmetic operators